For best experience please turn on javascript and use a modern browser!

 • I have not yet graduated, may I already apply?

 Yes.
-We require a certified grade transcript, and a certified statement of expected graduation where your university states when you’re expected to graduate, assuming you pass your courses.
+We require a certified grade transcript, with an up-to-date overview of passed courses.
 Please check the webpage about digital documents and verification for more information about certified copies.
-We need you to send us proof of having successfully completed your Bachelor’s degree at least two months before the start of the programme.
+If you are accepted to the programme, you need to send us proof of having successfully completed your Bachelor’s degree including a final transcript, before the deadline as stated in your acceptance letter.

 • May I defer my application?

-Students admitted to the Master’s programme can defer their offer by one or two semesters.
-If you wish to defer, please e-mail admissions-cs@uva.nl to receive information on what steps to follow.
-Students accepted to the pre-Master’s cannot defer their offer – they will have to re-apply (a different outcome might be possible).
+If you are admitted to the Master’s programme, you can defer your offer by one or two semesters.
+If you wish to defer, please use this form and select ‘My online application’ and underneath ‘Deferring my application’.
+We will then inform you on what steps to follow.
+If you are accepted to the pre-Master’s, you cannot defer your offer.
+You will have to re-apply (a different outcome might be possible).

 • What is the GRE?